 Collection of over 7,000 advertisements printed in U.S and Canadian newspapers and magazines between 1911 and 1955.
-Ad*Access concentrates on five main subject areas: Radio, Television, Transportation, Beauty and Hygiene, and the Second World War, providing a coherent view of a number of campaigns and companies.
+Ad*Access concentrates on five main subject areas: Radio, Television, Transportation, Beauty and Hygiene, and World War II, providing a coherent view of a number of campaigns and companies.
 For more information on the Ad*Access digital collection consult the Research Guide to the collection.
-The guide provides historical context for the product, service, and other categories highlighted in the collection, search tips, pre-set searches, and an historical timeline.
+The guide provides historical context for the products, services, and other categories highlighted in the collection, search tips, pre-set searches, and an historical timeline.

 The AdViews digital collection consists of thousands of television commercials created or acquired by the D'Arcy Masius Benton & Bowles advertising agency from the 1950s through the 1980s for a diverse range of clients including General Foods, Proctor & Gamble, Pillsbury, Anheuser-Busch, Pan-American World Airways, Mattel, and Nestle.

 Consists of 75 trade samples and sachets of cosmetics, powders, makeup, soaps and scented paraphernalia.
 Companies are primarily based in the United States, but Canadian and French perfumers are also represented, including Andrew Jergens, California Perfume (later Avon), Colgate, Frederick Ingram, Furst-McNess, Johnson & Johnson, Larkin, Lehn & Fink and Richard Hudnut.
 Poems and testimonials on packaging from Ethel Barrymore, Kate Greenway, Mrs. Leslie Carter and Modjeska.